-- ii) Statisten ployees Vanations (ex chider she Finding) at Aid Program.
-Article 18 Sick Leave - iii) Students copployed Specialized the partments. - Article 23 Technological Change - iv) Students providing peer tutoring enefits - v) Africle 29 tudent General Conditions d) Apprenticeship Positions
+- ii) Student employees administered under the Financial Aid Program

+- iii) Students employed by individual departments.

+- iv) Students providing peer tutoring.

+- v) Any other Student employees.

+- d) Apprenticeship Positions

 All apprentices shall be employed on a temporary appointment, which shall be terminated at the conclusion of the apprenticeship or at the time of unsuccessful completion of schooling as stipulated below.
 The provisions of 1.05 (b) of the collective agreement apply.